inex/ixp-manager-docs-md/docs/dev/docker.md

 The following are a list of Docker commands that are useful in general but also specifically for the IXP Manager Docker environment.

 Note that in our examples, we set the Docker project name to `ixpm` and so that prefix is used in some of the below.
-We also assume that only one IXP Manager Docker environments is running and so we complate Docker container names with `_1`.
+We also assume that only one IXP Manager Docker environments is running and so we complete Docker container names with `_1`.

 ```sh
 # show all running containers